wein.plus

 Wine-growing communities

-Well-known wine-growing communities are Bad Gams, Deutschlandsberg (Riede Burgegg), Eibiswald, Groß St. Florian, Ligist, Marhof, Schwanberg, the Schilcher centre Stainz (Riede Engelweingarten), Stallhofen, St. Stefan ob Stanz, Gundersdorf, Greisdorf and Wies (Riede Lamberg).
-The "Schilcher Wine Route" begins in Ligist, passes through the most important villages and ends in Eibiswald.
+The wine-growing communities are Bad Gams, Deutschlandsberg (Burgegg vineyard), Eibiswald, Groß St. Florian, Ligist, Marhof, Schwanberg, the Schilcher centre of Stainz ( Engelweingarten vineyard), Stallhofen, St. Stefan ob Stanz, Gundersdorf, Greisdorf and Wies (Lamberg vineyard).
+The "Schilcher Wine Route" begins in Ligist and ends in Eibiswald.
 Characteristic are the "Kellerstöckln", which consist only of a pressing room with a wine cellar below.

-Western Styria is the classic area of Schilcher wine, produced for centuries from the autochthonous Blauer Wildbacher variety, which is grown almost exclusively in Styria and occupies around two thirds of the vineyard area here.
-There is also an "Association for the Protection of the Classic Schilcher from Western Styria" with the trademark White Horse.
-The area covers the entire wine-growing region of Western Styria and, as a novelty outside of it, the cadastral municipality of Obergreith (municipality of Oberhaag in the district of Leibnitz) in the wine-growing region of Southern Styria.
+Western Styria is the classic region for Schilcher wine, which has been produced for centuries from the indigenous Blauer Wildbacher variety, which is grown almost exclusively in Styria and covers around two thirds of the vineyards here.
+The area includes the entire wine-growing region of Western Styria and, as a novelty, the cadastral municipality of Obergreith (municipality of Oberhaag in the district of Leibnitz) in the wine-growing region of Southern Styria.

 In 2022, the vineyards covered a total of 641 hectares of vines.
 Compared to 2016 with 546 hectares, this was an increase of 93 hectares (17%).
-Of these, white wine varieties account for 218 hectares (34%) and red wine varieties for 423 hectares (66%).
+White wine varieties account for 218 hectares (34%) and red wine varieties for 423 hectares (66%).
 Among the red wine varieties, the Styrian speciality Blauer Wildbacher dominates with almost two thirds of the total area, followed by Zweigelt and Blauer Burgunder.
-Among the white wine varieties, Pinot Blanc dominates, followed by Sauvignon Blanc and Welschriesling.
+The white wine varieties are dominated by Pinot Blanc, followed by Sauvignon Blanc and Welschriesling.
 There were no major changes in the ranking.

 Grape variety